FragozoLeonardo/FragozoLeonardo/readme.md

 **Ruby on Rails Developer | Lifelong Learner**

-Currently pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/).
+Currently pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/), focused on **robust web development and scalable systems maintenance**.

-Currently focused on **web development with Ruby on Rails** and **learning the Japanese language**.
+Experienced with **Ruby on Rails, PostgreSQL, RSpec testing**, Docker, and external API integration.
+Studying **Japanese and English** to enhance collaboration in **international teams**.

 ---